Eco-Flow/nanoporemetabarcoding/README.md

   - Correction using the consensus sequence from aplicon_sorter as reference and the grouped amplicon reads as the based called data
 6. Create custom BLAST database ([`makeblastdb`](https://www.ncbi.nlm.nih.gov/books/NBK279690/))
 7. Consensus sequence annotation based on database ([`blastn`](https://www.ncbi.nlm.nih.gov/books/NBK279690/))
+  - Annotation is based on the best blast hit per consensus.
+And best blast hit is based on:
+    1. First on the bit score
+    2. Second on the e-value
+8. Assign taxonomy to blast hits using taxonomizr [`taxonomizr`](https://github.com/sherrillmix/taxonomizr).
+It only works with NCBI accessions (GenBank and RefSeq)

 <!-- 1.
 Read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))2.
 Present QC for raw reads ([`MultiQC`](http://multiqc.info/)) -->